 “Don’t be late!”

-Against my better judgement, I reached out and took the envelope.
+Against my better judgment, I reached out and took the envelope.
 Immediately he turned and walked down the corridor without so much as a by your leave.
 I closed the door and walked back into the room wishing I was anywhere else but here.
 I berated myself for not catching a flight to Vancouver yesterday, but remembered there were none available to Canada from Ketchikan until today.
 That thought made me pause and wonder if these people, whoever they were, had the capacity to manipulate the scheduled commercial flight system.
 I looked at the envelope in my hand as if it had grown two heads with sharp teeth.
 With curiosity warring with trepidation, and by a sheer act of will, I placed it on the kitchenette table unopened.
 I needed to grab a shower and really clear my head.

 I was about to step into the shower when the phone beside the bed rang.
 I walked back into the room and picked up the phone.